 - 1. This action is consistent with Strategy 1.1 of the Commission's Strategic Plan to deliver the highest levels of public health and safety in the protection, preservation, and responsible economic use of the lands and resources under the Commission's jurisdiction. - 2.
-Staff recommends that the Commission find that issuance of the proposed lease is exempt from the requirements of the California Environmental Quality Act (CEQA) as a categorically exempt project.
+Staff recommends that the Commission find that issuance of the proposed lease is exempt from the requirements of CEQA as a categorically exempt project.
 The project is exempt under Class 1, Existing Facilities; California Code of Regulations, title 2, section 2905, subdivision (a)(2).

-Authority: Public Resources Code section 21084 and California Code of Regulations, title 14, section 15300, and California Code of Regulations, title 2, section 2905.
+Authority: Public Resources Code section 21084 and California Code of Regulations, title 14, section 15300 and California Code of Regulations, title 2, section 2905.

-3. This activity involves lands that are identified as possessing significant environmental values pursuant to Public Resources Code section 6370 et seq., but such activity will not affect those significant lands.
+3. This activity involves lands are not classified as possessing significant environmental values pursuant to Public Resources Code section 6370 et seq.
+However, the Commission believes that all Public Trust lands have notable value.
 Based on staff's consultation with the persons nominating such lands and through the CEQA review process, it is staff's opinion that the project, as proposed, is consistent with its use classification.